-NOTE: Staff recommends credit be awarded for these PBRS categories.
+NOTE: Staff recommends credit be awarded for this PBRS category.

-6. Parcel: 062007-9016
+6. Parcel: 102006-9019

-Total acreage: 19.47
+Total acreage: 19.69

-Requested PBRS: 18.47
+Requested PBRS: none specified

-Home site/excluded area a: 0.80

-Recommended PBRS: 18.67
+Home site/excluded area: 2.25 Recommended PBRS: 17.44

 NOTE: The portion recommended for enrollment in PBRS is the entire property less the excluded area as measured.
-The attached 2015 aerial photo outlines the parcel in yellow.
+The attached 2015 aerial photo outlines the parcel in yellow and the areas proposed to be excluded from PBRS in blue.
 In the event the Assessor's official parcel size is revised, PBRS acreage should be administratively adjusted to reflect that change.